KxSystems/docs/docs/ml/toolkit/xval.md

 0.9995 0.9995 0.9995 1 1
 ```

-!!!note
-	This is used extensively in cases where the distribution of classes in the data is unbalanced.
+This is used extensively where the distribution of classes in the data is unbalanced.

 ## `.ml.xval.mcsplit`